-The UK Low Flying System extends from ground level to 2000 feet above ground level through the UK.
+The UK Low Flying System extends from ground level to 2000 feet above ground level throughout the UK.
 All of the UK is available for low flying except for designated areas in which low flying does not normally take place.
 These areas include airspace around civil airports; major conurbations; designated industrial and medical establishments, and other sensitive areas.
 In addition, military aircraft together with civil aircraft avoid all National Prohibited and Restricted Areas.

-For effective traffic management, during daylight hours, the UK Low Flying System is divided into 18 Low Flying Areas shown on the map opposite, and described in more detail in Section 2.
-To ensure special training requirements can be met safely, some Low Flying Areas are allocated to specific groups of users and are known as Dedicated User Areas (Areas 1,3,9,10 and 19).
-In addition, there are three Tactical Training Areas (numbered 7T, 14T and 20T) located in more remote parts of the UK, where both fast-jet and transport aircraft can conduct Operational Low Flying training at heights that are representative of those necessary during combat operations.
+For effective traffic management, during daylight hours, the UK Low Flying System is divided into 18 Low Flying Areas shown on the pull-out map at the back of this publication.
+To ensure special training requirements can be met safely, some Low Flying Areas are allocated to specific groups of users and are known as Dedicated User Areas.
+In addition, there are three Tactical Training Areas located in more remote parts of the UK, where both fast-jet and transport aircraft can conduct Operational Low Flying training at heights that are representative of those necessary during combat operations.

 During night-time hours, to ensure safe separation, a slightly different system is used.
-The UK Low Flying System is divided into two regions, a night rotary region mainly for helicopters and an allocated region mainly for fast-jet and transport aircraft.
+The UK Night Low Flying System is divided into two regions, a night rotary region mainly for helicopters and an allocated region mainly for fast-jet and transport aircraft.
 Within the allocated region, flying units may bid for and be allocated a specific piece of airspace which is then procedurally deconflicted from other users, ensuring safe separation of aircraft.
+These regions are shown on the pull-out map at the back of this publication.